 Add a Law Enforcement Officer to the Team.
-NPC encourages the CCTC team to continue to pursue partnerships with local law enforcement to include a representative on the team.
+Although there is robust representation of supervision from departments of probation across jurisdictions on the SERDTD, NPC encourages the team to continue to pursue partnerships with local law enforcement to include a representative on the team.
 Research has shown that treatment courts that include law enforcement as an active team member have higher graduation rates, lower recidivism rates, and higher cost savings (Carey et al., 2011, 2012).
 Local police can help the team, particularly in their ability to monitor participants' interactions with law enforcement and involvement in criminal activity before it leads to a new charge or violation.
 Law enforcement is often the eyes and ears on the street, observing participant behavior and interacting with them in the community.
 They may also assist with home visits.
 Additionally, law enforcement participation on the team can change participants' views of law enforcement, as well as law enforcement's views of participants.